Piece-Of-Schmidt/PaperReader/README.md

 - The text is then summarized using OpenAI's GPT-4 model.
 - These summaries are converted to audio files and saved in a specified output directory.
 - Finally, it sends these audio files as email attachments.
-- By default, all PDF files located in *Papers* are removed afterwards.
-- this setting as well as other settings (such as the output language, the OpenAI model, etc.) can be modified in `settings.csv`
+- all settings (such as the output language, the OpenAI model, API Keys, Notion connection etc.) can be modified in `settings.csv`

 ## Notion integration
 The app allows an upload of all summaries to a Notion Database.
 To use Notion automatically follow the followimg steps: